-This page is not a warranty statement from Fujitsu.
-It is a Los Angeles installation guide for homeowners comparing proposals.
-The strongest proposal names the match, access, airflow, controls, filter plan, warranty handoff, and startup process before the equipment is installed.
+This is not a Fujitsu warranty page; it is an LA installation reference for homeowners comparing offers.
+The proposal you can defend is the one that documents the match, access, airflow, controls, filter plan, warranty handoff, and startup procedure ahead of time, in writing, with the contractor's name attached.

-Where the brand research currently lands: Halcyon ductless heat pumps, wall-mounted single-zone systems, compact multi-zone systems are the model families homeowners are comparing.
+Buyer research on Fujitsu continues to organize itself around families like Halcyon ductless heat pumps, wall-mounted single-zone systems, compact multi-zone systems.
 Fujitsu ductless work should make indoor-unit throw pattern, drain route, exterior line-set protection, remote training, and service clearance visible before an ADU or bedroom system is approved.

-Treat "up to" as a flag when comparing Fujitsu efficiency, sound, capacity, and warranty language across bids.
-Those claims usually depend on matched components, registration windows, authorized installation, and model-specific terms.
-So the proof pack the homeowner keeps should always document the model family, serial photos, indoor-outdoor match, controls, and registration status.
+Read "up to" in Fujitsu efficiency, sound, capacity, and warranty language as shorthand for a list of conditions: matched components, registration windows, authorized installation, and model-specific terms.
+The closeout file the homeowner takes home should make all of that traceable — model family, serial photos, indoor-outdoor match, controls, and registration caveat.

 Homeowners comparing Fujitsu bids should ask whether the quote covers commissioning proof.
 If two proposals list similar equipment but only one includes airflow, controls, readings, photos, and handoff, they are not the same scope.
 The measured proposal is usually the one that is easier to defend after the crew leaves.